21 Great Books Set in Bookstores

 Book Summary

 Set in post-war London, Bloomsbury Girls focuses on an old-fashioned bookstore that has been run by men for a hundred years.
-However, by 1950, the world is changing in many ways.
+However, by 1950, the world was changing in many ways.

 This is a slow-paced, character-driven read.
 It’s a great one to cozy up and learn about three strong women in post-war London, but keep in mind it does not have a page-turning plot.